jbfly/newtonGPT/README.md

 # NewtonGPT

-NewtonGPT is a project that allows users to interact with OpenAI's ChatGPT via a Telnet interface.
-It utilizes the Python `asyncio` library to handle concurrent connections and `aiohttp` for asynchronous API calls.
+NewtonGPT is a project that provides a Telnet interface allowing Apple Newton MessagePad 2000 devices to interact with OpenAI's ChatGPT.
+It utilizes the Python `asyncio` library to handle concurrent connections and `aiohttp` for asynchronous API calls, making it possible for the Newton MessagePad 2000 to communicate with the ChatGPT model.

 ## Directory Structure